jfmatt/gotest/README.md

 keys "m" and "n" with those specific values.
 The "group2" entry is not checked at all.

+For a full list of supported matchers, see the [GoDoc](https://pkg.go.dev/github.com/jfmatt/gotest).

 ## Mocks

 `gotest` matchers integrate with [GoMock](https://github.com/uber-go/mock) `EXPECT()` calls.
 Given an interface: